 Over 2,000 submissions on Navitus Bay were received by the Planning Inspectorate - a record.
 A sampling survey in February showed that 97% of submissions opposed Navitus Bay.

-The planning decision is particularly complex because it involves two government departments; the Department for Energy and Climate Change and the Department for Culture, Media and Sport.
+The planning decision is particularly complex because it involves two government departments; the Department for Energy and Climate Change (DECC) and the Department for Culture, Media and Sport (DCMS).
 DECC, for which Amber Rudd is now Secretary of State, is responsible for decisions on Britain's future energy needs while DCMS, headed by Secretary of State John Whittingdale, looks after the area's unique, UNESCO designation as a world heritage site.

 During the last government, Richard particularly welcomed a letter, from Sajid Javid, former Secretary of State for Culture, Media and Sport, to the Planning Inspectorate, in which the SoS asked the inspectors to give "full consideration to the concerns raised," in view of "the exceptional heritage value of this stretch of the English coastine and the revenue that this generates by way of tourism for the area."